cobeylab/code-structure-training/README.md

 # Code Structure for Science

-## Part 1: Foundation, Functional Programming, Separation of Concerns
+## Part 1: Foundation, Programming with Functions, Common Patterns and Principles

 ## Prerequisites